daniele-frade/frontend-mentor/testimonials-grid/README.md

 # Testimonials Grid

-This is a solution to the [Testimonials Grid Gection challenge from Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Testimonials Grid Section challenge from Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ### The challenge